Ruth Gordon

-Ruth Gordon Jones (October 30, 1896 – August 28, 1985) was an American actress, screenwriter, and playwright.
+Ruth Gordon Jones (October 30, 1896 – August 28, 1985) was an American actress, playwright and screenwriter.
 She began her career performing on Broadway at age 19.
 Known for her nasal voice and distinctive personality, Gordon gained international recognition and critical acclaim for film roles that continued into her 70s and 80s.
 Her later work included performances in Rosemary's Baby (1968), What Ever Happened to Aunt Alice?
 (1969), Where's Poppa?
-(1970), Harold and Maude (1971), Every Which Way But Loose (1978), Any Which Way You Can (1980), and My Bodyguard (1980).
+(1970), Harold and Maude (1971), Every Which Way but Loose (1978), Any Which Way You Can (1980), and My Bodyguard (1980).

 In addition to her acting career, Gordon wrote numerous plays, film scripts, and books, most notably co-writing the screenplay for the 1949 film Adam's Rib.
 Gordon won an Academy Award, a Primetime Emmy, and two Golden Globe Awards for her acting, as well as three Academy Award nominations for her writing.

 Early life and education

-Ruth Gordon Jones was born in Quincy, Massachusetts, at 41 Winthrop Avenue.
-She later resided at 41 Marion Street (1901–1903) and 14 Elmwood Avenue (1903–1914).
-All three homes are in the Wollaston section of town.
+Ruth Gordon Jones was born in Quincy, Massachusetts, at 41 Winthrop Avenue, in the Wollaston section of town.

 She was the child of Annie Tapley (née Ziegler) and Clinton Jones.
 Her only sibling was an older half-sister Claire, from her father's first marriage.
 She was baptized an Episcopalian.
 Her first appearance in the public eye came as an infant when her photograph was used in advertising for her father's employer, Mellin's Food for Infants and Invalids.
-Prior to graduating from Quincy High School, she wrote to several of her favorite actresses requesting autographed pictures.
+Before graduating from Quincy High School, she wrote to several of her favorite actresses requesting autographed pictures.
 A personal reply from Hazel Dawn (whom she had seen in a stage production of The Pink Lady) inspired her to go into acting.
-Although her father was skeptical of her chances of success in a difficult profession, in 1914, he took his daughter to New York, where he enrolled her in the American Academy of Dramatic Arts.
+Although her father was skeptical of her chances of success in a difficult profession, he took his daughter to New York in 1914, where he enrolled her in the American Academy of Dramatic Arts.

 Career

 Silent films

 In 1915, Gordon appeared as an extra in silent films that were shot in Fort Lee, New Jersey, including as a dancer in The Whirl of Life, a film based on the lives of Vernon and Irene Castle.
-That same year, she made her Broadway debut in a revival of Peter Pan, or the Boy Who Wouldn't Grow Up, in the role of Nibs (one of the Lost Boys), appearing onstage with Maude Adams and earning a favorable mention from powerful critic Alexander Woollcott.
-He described her favorably as "ever so gay", and became her friend and mentor.
+The same year, she made her Broadway debut in a revival of Peter Pan, or the Boy Who Wouldn't Grow Up in the role of Nibs (one of the Lost Boys), appearing onstage with Maude Adams and earning a favorable mention from powerful critic Alexander Woollcott.
+He described her favorably as "ever so gay", and he became her friend and mentor.

 In 1918, Gordon played opposite actor Gregory Kelly in the Broadway adaptation of Booth Tarkington's Seventeen.
 The pair continued to perform together in North American tours of Frank Craven's The First Year and Tarkington's Clarence and Tweedles.
 Then in 1921, Gordon and Kelly were wed.